david-why/ti84plusce-prgms/README.md

 You should see the 8xp file in the `bin` directory, just transfer that to your calc with TI Connect CE or TiLP.

 ## License
-Umm...
-I have NO IDEA how this works.
-So do whatever you want with this code.
-I guess.
+I don't care what you do with my code.
+Print it on paper and burn it?
+Sure.